 Plant aphids are little pear-shaped bugs that live to suck the life out of the tender greens on your plants.
-They come in a wide variety of sizes, shapes, and colors: green, red, black, yellow, or brown.

 They don't have much of a discriminating palate, though - they'll attack various vegetables, legumes, stone fruit crops, roses, apples, and ornamentals.